- 1 7 Day Military Diet Substitutions

 Peanut butter substitute on the Military dirt

+Peanut butter is a great source of healthy fats with just 2-tablespoons providing 188-calories.
 Use alternatives with a similar amount of calories such as cashew, almond butter, hummus, sunflower seed butter, or 2-tbsp of sunflower seeds.

 Military Diet hard-boiled egg substitute

 1-hard boiled eggs contain only 77 calories.
 Not only are they low in calories but rich in protein and vitamins.
 Use alternatives such as 1-chicken wing, 1-cup milk, 2-slices of bacon For vegans and vegetarians: 1/4 cup of nuts or seed, 1/2 cup baked beans;

 Military Diet substitute for cheddar cheese

 One slice of cheddar cheese contains 113 calories.
 With this in mind, you can substitute it with some cottage cheese, ham, or egg.

 Vegan and vegetarians can use; Soy cheese, tofu, or cabbage